-INFORMATION CONCERNING TLOU AND RIO VERDE
+INFORMATION CONCERNING TLOU

-All of the information concerning Tlou Energy Limited ("Tlou") and Rio Verde Minerals Corporation ("Rio Verde") contained in this Annual Information Form has been taken from or is based upon information provided by Tlou and Rio Verde.
-Although the Company has no knowledge that would indicate that any statements contained herein taken from or based on such information are untrue or incomplete, the Company assumes no responsibility for the accuracy of such information, or for any failure by Tlou or Rio Verde to disclose events which may have occurred or may affect the significance or accuracy of any such information but which are unknown to the Company.
+All of the information concerning Tlou Energy Limited ("Tlou") contained in this Annual Information Form has been taken from or is based upon information provided by Tlou.
+Although the Company has no knowledge that would indicate that any statements contained herein taken from or based on such information are untrue or incomplete, the Company assumes no responsibility for the accuracy of such information, or for any failure by Tlou to disclose events which may have occurred or may affect the significance or accuracy of any such information but which are unknown to the Company.